slariosjr/CST438-Project1/README.md

 Bun-dle is a app to view your video game collection locally!

-You can use this app on Android, IOS, and the Web!
+You can use this app on Android, and on IOS!

 <hr>